wobeng/zappa_resize_image_on_fly/README.md

 # zappa_resize_image_on_fly

 Resize image on the fly using flask, zappa, pillow, opencv-python

-you change the width, height and image type on the fly on the fly
+you can change the width, height and image type on the fly

 examples: